 4. Responding to Change Over Following a Plan

 The usual approach to the software development life cycle is to avoid any changes since they may incur costs and lead to higher expenses.
-However, with Agile due to multiple iterations, the tasks keep changing, and with every sprint, these inputs help the project get better and create value.
+However, with Agile development services, due to multiple iterations, the tasks keep changing, and with every sprint, these inputs help the project get better and create value.
 The value focuses on being receptive to the demands of the customers during the project rather than creating elaborate plans right at the beginning that are dismissive of changes.

 Change is a constant process, and at times the customers might want new additions, features, etc. to the product.
 Adapting to their demand can help the product owner and the teams build a more accurate product and ensure their client’s satisfaction.

 The Agile Manifesto values offer businesses an opportunity to strive for excellence.
 The manifesto promotes an environment of trust, transparency, teamwork, and customer collaboration.
 While the software methodologies seem simple, it’s always recommended to collaborate with experts who understand the importance of building a great product and keeping the customer happy.
 If the Agile values and principles are practiced diligently during the software development process, they can certainly create a positive impact on the product and eventually, the business.